ReSurfEMG/ReSurfEMG/README.md

 ## Developer's setup

+We are currently transitioning to a fully Python 3.9 environment.
+The instructions below are for our versions below 0.1.0:
-After checkign out the source code, create virtual environment.
+After checking out the source code, create virtual environment.
 Both `conda` and `venv` environments are supported, however, if you are on Windows, we reccomend using `conda`.